 Asked if it would be fair to say she'd been struggling, she replied, "Yes."

-The interviews, part of the ITV special Harry & Meghan: An African Journey, got even more intense when Harry admitted that seeing a horde of camera flashes couldn't help but still remind him of his own mother, Princess Diana.
-She was picked over by the press throughout her public life—which was basically the entirety of her adult life, having started seeing Prince Charles when she was 18—and hounded by paparazzi until the very end, when the Mercedes speeding her away from the Hôtel Ritz in Paris, as the driver tried to lose the photographers trailing them, smashed into a pillar.
-The Princess of Wales died a few hours later from her injuries at the age of 36.
-Harry was 12 1/2.
+The chat, part of the ITV special Harry & Meghan: An African Journey, got even more intense when Harry admitted that seeing a horde of camera flashes couldn't help but still remind him of his own mother, Princess Diana, who was hounded by the press from the moment she entered the realm of the royal family as Charles' 19-year-old fiancée until she died 17 years later, when the Mercedes speeding her away from the paparazzi in Paris smashed into a pillar.
+Harry was 12 and William was 15.

-While he has maintained a cordial relationship with Britain's bevy of royal correspondents, especially in recent years as he's grown out of his rowdy adolescent ways, there has never been any love lost between him and the tabloids.
+While he eventually established a cordial relationship with Britain's bevy of royal correspondents after being more confrontational in his rowdy twenties, Harry was never a fan of the press.
 So when Meghan also told Bradby that she had brushed aside her friends' warnings that the British tabloids would "destroy [her] life" if she got involved with the U.K.'s most eligible bachelor, her regular critics (and some new ones who didn't like being lumped in with the repeat offenders) had a field day explaining all the ways she had flubbed being a royal and was dragging Harry down with her.

 And while there were plenty of defenders who championed Meghan's decision to speak so candidly about what it was like as a new mom living the fishbowl existence, it was the beginning of the end of their attempt to go with the working-royal flow.